Homes not hospitals

 In particular, it aims to reduce the numbers of people receiving care in hospital by providing suitable accommodation in local communities where individuals can live with the support they need, or helping them to move back home.

 Transforming Care for people with learning disabilities in the South East

 Part of Building the Right Support included the development of 48 transforming care partnerships (TCPs) across England.
 TCPs are made up of clinical commissioning groups, NHS England’s specialised commissioners and local authorities.
 The TCPs work with people with a learning disability, autism or both and their families and carers to agree and deliver local plans for the programme.

 Across the South East region, seven Transforming Care Partnerships (TCPs) are leading the way to improve the lives for people with a learning disability, autism or both.
 A cornerstone of achieving this is safely and successfully discharging inpatients into appropriate community settings.

 Good progress has already been made moving people with learning disabilities and/or autism in to more appropriate accommodation for their needs, working with patients and their families.
-For example, people from the Isle of Wight with learning disabilities and/or autism have moved in to 12 brand new flats specially built for them near Newport.
+For example, watch our film about how we transformed care for Peter from Hampshire, taking him out of hospital to live, supported by carers, independently, and read about how people from the Isle of Wight with learning disabilities and/or autism have moved in to 12 brand new flats specially built for them near Newport.